36.4 F

 Success started early

 A high school football team recording an undefeated, regular season conference championship is pretty special.
-But stringing together seven undefeated conference championship since 2018… well, as Watauga assistant coach for wide receivers, Eric Breitenstein, describes it, “That is just ridiculous.”
+But stringing together seven undefeated conference championships since 2018… well, as Watauga assistant coach for wide receivers, Eric Breitenstein, describes it, “That is just ridiculous.”

 Breitenstein means “ridiculous” in a very good way.
 But it doesn’t happen accidentally.
 It is purposeful and the natural outcome from a well-executed plan and process.